 “It is true that the pointer-Alaskan husky cross was a very successful project in 1999.
 However, I have seen success like this in the past.
 Sometimes, chemistry develops within a team that is hard to explain.
 Usually, even the musher doesn’t realize how it happened.
 Sometimes the magic lasts just for one year.

-It will take of couple of years for us to see how these crosses work.
+It will take off a couple of years for us to see how these crosses work.
 In the meantime, someone else might be developing a team that’s better.”